 She was hostess to these people . . . mostly men.
 She was hostess also to Clifford's occasional aristocratic relations.
-Being a soft, ruddy, country-looking girl, inclined to freckles, with big blue eyes, and curling, brown hair, and a soft voice, and rather strong, female loins she was considered a little old-fashioned and "womanly."
-She was not a "little pilchard sort of fish," like a boy, with a boy's flat breast and little buttocks.
+Being a soft, ruddy, country-looking girl, inclined to freckles, with big blue eyes, and curling, brown hair, and a soft voice and rather strong, female loins she was considered a little old-fashioned and "womanly."
+She was not a "little pilchard sort of fish," like a boy.
 She was too feminine to be quite smart.